Kentucky Eminent Domain Attorneys

 Utility Takings In Kentucky

-It is our mission to hold the Commonwealth of Kentucky and utilities accountable to provide just compensation to landowners.
-Besides the State of Kentucky, landowners can have their land taken by eminent domain and condemnation by utility companies including water departments, electric and pipeline companies.
-These takings can include sewer installations, electric line construction, natural gas pipelines, oil pipelines and even coal gasification pipelines.
+In addition to the State of Kentucky, landowners can have their land taken under eminent domain and condemnation by utility companies, including water, electric, and pipeline companies.
+These takings can include sewer installations, electric line construction, natural gas pipelines, oil pipelines, and even coal gasification pipelines.

+It is our mission to hold the Commonwealth of Kentucky and other large corporations accountable for providing just compensation to landowners.
 At Sever Walker Padgitt, our eminent domain lawyers have experience dealing with utility cases.
-We have represented numerous clients on sewer, pipeline and electric line installations.
-In each of these cases we were able to bring together the right team to hold the utility company accountable.
+We have represented numerous clients on sewer, pipeline, and electric line installations.
+In each case, we worked tirelessly to bring together the right team to hold the utility company accountable.

 Frequently Asked Questions

-All Kentucky landowners are entitled to “just compensation” for the acquisition of their land under eminent domain.
-This means that regardless of what a Kentucky condemnor may offer you for your property, you have the right to challenge this offering, and if necessary request a jury trial to determine what “just compensation” is.
+This means that regardless of what a Kentucky condemnor may offer you for your property, you have the right to challenge this offering, and if necessary, request a jury trial to determine what “just compensation” is.

 Determining whether an offer of compensation is “just” can be difficult.
-Not only does a landowner need to have a knowledge of his or her property’s value, the landowner needs to know what is and what is not compensable.
+Not only does a landowner need to have knowledge of his or her property’s value, but they also need to know what can and cannot be included in the compensation.
+An eminent domain attorney in Kentucky can steer a landowner through this complicated process.

-One often overlooked facet of eminent domain is relocation.
-In the event a condemnor seeks to acquire a business or residence, not only is the landowner entitled to the value of the property acquired, the resident or business owner is entitled to the expenses necessary to relocate.
 Just as condemnors often do not offer compensation commensurate with the value of the property, they also often fail to offer enough relocation assistance to adequately move locations.
 This is particularly true with businesses.
-An eminent domain attorney should have knowledge of the rules and regulations associated with relocation and assist a landowner with getting back on their feet post-acquisition.
+Eminent domain lawyers have knowledge of the rules and regulations associated with relocation and can assist a landowner with getting back on their feet post-acquisition.

 It is imperative that Kentuckians subject to eminent domain are familiar with their rights and protections during, or prior to, an eminent domain proceeding: